The first subject to address is TV antenna range.

 The gain figure of a particular TV antenna is much more important than range in miles but even this figure can be overstated and manipulated by the manufacturer depending on the test procedure.
 There are good reputable manufactures out there that try to give you some basis to make your decision.
 However, understand that most gain data is exaggerated for the purposes of selling a particular brand antenna.

-Here are some factors that effect the distance a TV signal can travel.
+Here are some factors that effect TV antenna range.

 1. Not all TV stations are created equal.